-This amp rebuild uses the Vox AC30 TBX UK made 1994-2004 series speaker cabinet and integral head chassis as the starting point.
-All electronics and transformers are discarded from the amp head (some of these, notably the Drake output transfomer, were reasonable quality but were rejected in favour of higher quality components and transformers throughout), and the steel plated head chassis is then cleaned down and drawn up for drilling of mounting holes for valve sockets, larger choke and tagstrip mounts.
+The Brian May AC30 rebuild used the Vox AC30 TBX UK made 1994-2004 series speaker cabinet and integral head chassis as the starting point.
+All electronics and transformers were first discarded from the amp head (some of these, notably the Drake output transfomer, were reasonable quality but were not used in favour of higher quality custom transformers which were made by Australian transformer experts Martin Kell and Paul Voller), and the steel plated head chassis was then cleaned down and drawn up for drilling of mounting holes for valve sockets, larger choke and tagstrip mounts.

-The whole amp head is rebuilt from scratch using custom designed handmade mains choke and output transformers, over rated resistors, and preferred coupling and electrolytic capacitors all hand soldered on tagstrips like the best of the 1960s and 70s AC30s were.
-The circuit is my tweaked version of the AC30 based on my own preferences from the 1960s and 1970s amps along with a few custom touches thrown in.
+The whole amp head was rebuilt from scratch using the custom designed handmade mains choke and output transformers, over rated resistors, and good quality coupling and electrolytic capacitors which I preferred the sound of, all hand soldered on tagstrips like the best of the 1960s and 70s AC30s were.
+The AC30 circuit is my tweaked version of the AC30 based on my own preferences from the 1960s and 1970s amps along with a few custom touches thrown in.

 Version 3 with silicone diode rectifier: